GStaehler/Window-Engine/README.md

 ### Fade effect

-You can add a fade effect on the windows with the class "fade" :
+Add a fade effect on the windows with the class "fade" :

 ```html
 <div id="window!" class="window fade">